hpcleuven/duduckdb/README.md

 $ module load duduckdb
 ```

+While the module is available on the login node, in most cases it is recommended to
+perform your queries in a(n interactive) job as duduckdb tends to require a lot of
+memory for larger databases.

 Note that this repository contains the duduckdb package itself, which allows you to
 install it in your own directories as well.
 Unless you are trying out a newer version
 not available on the cluster, or developing on this code, there is no real need for